intheblueside/umove/README.md

 d) Carbon Footprint Tracker based on mode of transportation with daily and monthly count

-*Disclaimer: This project was made for PEKOM Internal Hackathon 2024 & and has a basic build (focused on the fronted compared to backend)
+*Disclaimer: This project was made for PEKOM Internal Hackathon 2024 & and has a basic build (focused on the frontend compared to backend)

 ## Getting Started